lalalune/Terminator/README.md

 ## Updates

-1. Thank Alex Yanko for posting this work on X (https://x.com/LeopolisDream/status/1804627325583327358), which attracted more people's attention.
+1. Thank Alex Yanko for posting this work on X (https://x.com/LeopolisDream/status/1804627325583327358), which attracts more attention.

-2. I try to open source the code in the next few days.
+2. I try to open source the code in the next two days.

+3. I seem to have got better results than before!

 ## Dicussion